-- In Cookies: My Chocolate Caramelized White Chocolate Cookies are the perfect cookie recipe for delicious chopped caramelized white chocolate!
+- Cookies: My Chocolate Caramelized White Chocolate Cookies are the perfect cookie recipe for delicious chopped caramelized white chocolate!

-- In Buttercream Frosting: Pour caramelized white chocolate into some whipped butter and add some powdered sugar and you get caramelized white chocolate buttercream!
+- Buttercream Frosting: Pour caramelized white chocolate into some whipped butter and add some powdered sugar and you get caramelized white chocolate buttercream!
 Use it to frost everything from cupcakes to cakes to brownies like these Irish Cream Brownies with Caramelized White Chocolate Buttercream by Fifteen Spatulas.

-Good quality white chocolate will have a higher amount of cocoa butter in it.
-Ideally you want white chocolate with around 29-30% cocoa butter.
-The higher the amount of cocoa butter means it will melt more easily and evenly.
-Many of the quality brands will list the approximate percentage.
-Some brands don’t list the percentage of cocoa butter.
-In that case, I recommend going with a good, quality brand.
-Ghiradelli, Valrhona, Callebaut, Lindt and Scharffenberger.
+Use good quality white chocolate with 29-30% cocoa butter in it.
+The higher the amount of cocoa butter means it will melt more evenly.
+If you the chocolate doesn’t list the percentage of cocoa butter, I recommend using a good, quality brand like Ghiradelli, Valrhona, Callebaut, Lindt and Scharffenberger.

 No. You don’t need to line your baking sheet, but you can if you like.
 I like to line mine with parchment paper or my silicone baking mat just to make clean up easier.
 I like my baking mat because it doesn’t move around.
 If you use parchment paper, you’ll just need to hold onto it when you stir the chocolate.

-- 300 grams white chocolate, chopped
+- 300 grams white chocolate chopped

 - Preheat oven to 250 F and spread chocolate evenly on a rimmed baking sheet.
 Remove from the oven after five minutes and use a spatula to give the chocolate a good, even stir.
 Make sure to spread chocolate out evenly before returning to the oven.